Pope Innocent II: Papacy

+Struggle against Anacletus

 Anacletus had control of Rome, so Innocent II took ship for Pisa, and thence sailed by way of Genoa to France, where the influence of Bernard of Clairvaux readily secured his cordial recognition by the clergy and the court.
-In October of 1130, he was duly acknowledged by King Lothair III of Germany and his bishops at the synod of Würzburg.
-In January 1131, he had also a favourable interview with Henry I of England at Chartres, and in August 1132 Lothar III undertook an expedition to Italy for the double purpose of setting aside Anacletus as antipope and of being crowned by Innocent.
+In October 1130, he was duly acknowledged by King Lothair III of Germany and his bishops at the synod of Würzburg.
+In January 1131, he also had a favourable interview with Henry I of England at Chartres.

+In August 1132, Lothar III undertook an expedition to Italy to set aside Anacletus as antipope and be crowned by Innocent.
 Anacletus and his supporters being in secure control of St. Peter's Basilica, the coronation ultimately took place in the Lateran Basilica (4 June 1133), but otherwise the expedition proved abortive.
 Innocent II invested Lothair as emperor and the territories belonging to Matilda of Tuscany in return for an annuity of 100 pounds of silver paid to the pope.
 After Lothar's hasty departure from Rome, Innocent fled to Pisa.

 In May 1135, Innocent convened the council of Pisa, which was attended by over one hundred clerics and abbots.
-Innocent II had the council declare antipope Anacletus II and his supporters excommunicated.
+Innocent II had the council declare Anacletus and his supporters excommunicated.
 The second expedition by Lothar III in 1136 was no more decisive in its results, and the protracted struggle between the rival pontiffs was terminated only by the death of Anacletus II on 25 January 1138.

-In March 1139, in the Omne Datum Optimum, Innocent II declared that the Knights Templar—a religious and military organization then twenty-one years old—should in the future be answerable only to the papacy.

 Second Lateran Council

 At the Second Lateran council of April 1139, King Roger II of Sicily, Innocent II's most uncompromising foe, was excommunicated.
 Can.
-29 of the Second Lateran Council under Pope Innocent II in 1139 banned the use of crossbows, as well as slings and bows, against Christians.
+29 of the Council banned the use of crossbows, as well as slings and bows, against Christians.

 Treaty of Mignano

 On 22 July 1139, at Galluccio, Roger II's son Roger III of Apulia ambushed the papal troops with a thousand knights and captured Innocent.
 On 25 July 1139, Innocent was forced to acknowledge the kingship and possessions of Roger with the Treaty of Mignano.

+Involvement with Outremer

+In his papal bull Omne Datum Optimum from March 1139, Innocent II had declared that the Knights Templar—a religious and military organization then twenty-one years old—should in the future be answerable only to the papacy.
+That same year he sent Alberic of Ostia to examine the conduct of the Latin Patriarch of Antioch establish ties with the Armenian Catholicos.
+The consequent Latin synod in Antioch, attended also by the Armenian Catholicos Gregory III, marked the symbolic beginning of Armenian-Latin high-level clerical contacts and according to Armenian sources Innocent sent Gregory a letter of greeting with a staff and pallium.
+On 25 September 1141 he wrote Catholicos Gregory III another long letter in which he asked him to cooperate with the Church of Rome and end the schism, which was achieved at the end of the century.

+Death

 Innocent II died on 24 September 1143 and was succeeded by Pope Celestine II.